open-life-science/ols-9/00-DRI-EDIA-Track-onboarding/00-welcome-notes.md

 ### Housekeeping

 The call will be recorded and transcribed!
-* The video will be available on the YouTube channel ([https://www.youtube.com/c/OpenLifeSci)](https://www.youtube.com/c/OpenLifeSci)) in the next days
+* The video will be available on the YouTube channel ([https://www.youtube.com/c/OpenLifeSci)](https://www.youtube.com/c/OpenLifeSci)) in the next few days
 * Turn on your webcam if you don't mind sharing your face (or off if you do!)

 **Breakout room: Speaking and Writing preference** - This will help us assign you to the breakout room with the format of your choice